Rise-Vision/rise-data-weather/README.md

 For a sample set of weather icons, please download [this file](https://drive.google.com/open?id=1jDZR49GSnssGZirL2wXDqstqLrINtper).
 The file name of the images match the value returned by the `icon` field of the API responses.

+For a complete list of `icon_name` results, please refer to [this file](https://drive.google.com/open?id=18r4q5oPadxgKw2c5TlclFnP2ilLf-FDB).

 ## Built With
 - [Polymer 3](https://www.polymer-project.org/)